So, you want to come to Ireland to visit family,

 - Proof of sufficient funds

-- Proof of health insurance that covers the duration of your intended stay
+- Proof of travel insurance that covers the duration of your intended stay

 - Details of your accommodation